 If you have a small amount of unwanted hair, the traditional methods of plucking, waxing, and shaving work fine.
 The two disadvantages to these methods, as we all know, are that they are temporary (because they remove the hair at the surface of the skin) and they can be uncomfortable.
 If you have a small amount of unwanted hair that is gray or blond, try Vaniqa cream.
 For a more permanent solution to unwanted hair in limited places, try electrolysis.

 To remove larger areas of unwanted hair more effectively, consider laser hair reduction.
-The cost of laser hair reduction varies so much by the site treated, the geographic area you live in, and the type of clinic you go to, that it’s not possible here to give meaningful cost information.
+The cost of laser treatments varies so much by the site treated, the geographic area you live in, and the type of clinic you go to, that it’s not possible here to give meaningful cost information.

 While laser hair reduction works well, it has some risks associated with it and is more expensive in the short term.
-But if you added up all the costs of the other methods you’re using over a three to five year period, you might be surprised at how they compare with the laser.
-And laser hair reduction is the best, most effective solution to larger or stubborn areas of hair.
+But if you added up all the costs of the other methods you’re using over a three to five year period, you might be surprised at how they compare with laser treatments.
+And laser treatment is the best, most effective solution to larger or stubborn areas of body hair.
 It has given significant relief to many men and women who were painfully self-conscious of their unwanted hair.
 Read more about laser hair removal.

 See Dr. Irwin’s expert answers to other’s reader’s questions on unwanted hair: